Phillips 66

 Analyst Rating

-Analysts recommend buying Phillips 66's stock, believing it has potential to exceed its target price.
+Analysts recommend buying Phillips 66's stock, with a target price indicating potential gains.

 Above Average